 - What to wear in China in Spring: Spring is a great time to visit China with a mild temperature throughout the country.
 Prepare yourself just incase for warmer or colder temperatures basing on what end of Spring you choose to visit.
 If visiting mid to north China in early spring bring a jacket or scarf just incase.
-If visiting in anywhere other than the north in late spring, ditch the heavy jacket entirely.
+If visiting in anywhere other than the north in late spring (entering summer), ditch the heavy jacket entirely.
 Click here to see the China spring packing list.

 - What to wear in China in Summer: Bring lightweight fabrics and wear as little as possible.
 A light cardigan will be the only outerwear you need.
 See the China summer packing list here.

 - What to wear in China in Autumn: Like Spring, Autumn is a great time to visit the country due to moderate temperatures.
 November can get very chilly though, so if you’re visiting in the tail end of Autumn bring a warm jacket.
 Click here to see the Autumn / Fall packing list.